Ishita-190/RF-Signal-Classification-using-Deep-Learning/README.md

 For example, the classifier can be run by providing the center frequency and model to the live-classification script.

-Refer to the command-line arguments in `src/live_classifier.py` for the exact invocation supported by the current version.
+Refer to the command-line arguments in the [Run live SDR classification](#8-run-live-sdr-classification) section below.

 ---